Monday, November 10, 2025

 When I recall that day, my mind often refers back to the photographs that my then-bride Penny's sister Paula took using my Nikkormat FTN 35mm camera.
 The above photo is one that often sticks in my memory as it's one that years later—at the time we were going through our split up—Penny would point to (literally or figuratively, I can't recall) as proof that I didn't want to be married, or words to that effect.
 And because I am nothing if not a rehasher of the past, I've often thought about those remarks, picture or no picture.

 Of course, those words, on their face, are not true.
 I did want to be married to her.
 But I just didn't know what that meant.
 At just over three years, our relationship had been my longest to date, and for most of that time we lived a little over two hours apart—I in Bowling Green, Ohio, and she in Lansing, Michigan.
 I lived with her for about three weeks while I commuted back and forth to Jackson, Michigan for a job I had as part of an internship, but by and large, we didn't spend a whole lot of time together until after I'd graduated.
-I recall living with her for a spell in which I took a piddly job with some kind of mail-order operation that didn't last long, but I eventually went back to Toledo to work with Lane Drug, a pharmacy-convenience store which had stores throughout northwestern Ohio, and owned an East Coast company, Peoples Drug, which was fairly massive.
+I recall living with her for a spell in which I took a piddly job with some kind of mail-order operation that didn't last long, but I eventually went back to Toledo to work with Lane Drug, a pharmacy-convenience chain which had stores throughout northwestern Ohio, and owned an East Coast company, Peoples Drug, which was fairly massive.

 While the relationship seemed to be heading toward marriage, we didn't talk about it much.
 As best as I can recall, we didn't talk about our aspirations as regards children or career goals, but we seemed compatible in so many ways.
 Penny's folks approved of me, and I got along well with her siblings.
 Her mom had been adopted as a young girl, and Penny had a pretty close relationship with her mom's adoptive parents, especially her grandmother, Laverne.
 If memory serves, sometime in 1981 Laverne took a fall or two and—as seems to be typical in such cases—developed pneumonia and/or other complications.
 During this time, Penny brought up marriage; she wanted to tell Laverne that we were getting married.
 It wasn't a proposal per se, it was more like a strong suggestion, but of course, I agreed.
 Laverne would die in September of that year.